 The most beautiful villages in Italy

-In our opinion, this article will show you the most beautiful villages in Italy.
-We could name hundreds of them.
-That’s how beautiful Italy is.
-But we decided to pick up a few of the most memorable ones.
+This article will show you the most beautiful villages in Italy.
+We could name hundreds of them—that’s how beautiful Italy is—but we decided to pick up a few of the most memorable ones.
 So, check the article to see if your taste matches ours.

 Ostuni